 Since I am hands-on with video editing for my company’s visual branding clients, Mac has a leg up for me.
 Many non-designers who use Apple products willingly pay a premium for a BRAND that is always elegant internally and externally in functionality and design.

 Some of our clients saw as much as 35-40% increase in business volume after a full 10Plus branding AND brand-marketing campaign.

-Inevitably, by de-prioritizing investment into their own brands, they find themselves among the 95% of “grinders” and “hamster-wheelers”, with their nose on the grindstone and eyes off their North Star.
+Inevitably, by de-prioritizing investment into their own brands, CEO find themselves among the 95% of “grinders” and “hamster-wheelers”, with their nose on the grindstone and eyes off their North Star.